Frequently Asked Questions About 8201

 Other states, including California, New York, and Oregon, also professionally manage similar long-term public funds with strong results.
 In each case, professional investment has increased returns, reduced taxpayer risk, and preserved benefits.

-• With hundreds of billions in cuts to Medicaid threatened by Congress, it is even more critical that we shore up and preserve Washington state’s independent long-term care program.
+• With hundreds of billions in cuts to Medicaid by Congress, it is even more critical that we shore up and preserve Washington state’s independent long-term care program.

 Medicaid is the largest funder of long-term care in the nation, with tens of thousands of vulnerable seniors and people with disabilities reliant on it for access to long-term care in Washington state alone.